By Michael McDaniel, Co-Founder and Chief Investment Officer

 We pride ourselves in our respect for the markets.
 We believe that price is truth and that you need to approach investment analysis with humility or you risk being humbled by the complexity of the markets.

-Our Risk Number’s corresponding six-month, 95% Probability Range is a historical calculation using a variety of statistical inputs, based on the price history (expense ratios, dividends, etc.) at the holding level.
+Our Risk Number’s corresponding six-month, 95% Historical Range is a historical calculation using a variety of statistical inputs, based on the price history (expense ratios, dividends, etc.) at the holding level.
 This bears repeating; we do not use the antique process of mapping holdings to a set of assumptions at an asset allocation level.
 Price, at the holding level, is truth.
 We derive our statistics from each holding’s actual price history because it is more robust than an asset allocation mapping methodology.

-Even though our six-month, 95% Probability Range is a historical calculation that doesn’t explicitly say “here’s what is predicted to happen in the next six months,” we assume that humans may implicitly apply historical probabilities into the future.
+Even though our six-month, 95% Historical Range is a historical calculation that doesn’t explicitly say “here’s what is predicted to happen in the next six months,” we assume that humans may implicitly apply historical probabilities into the future.
 Even though we can all recite the phrase “Past Performance Is No Guarantee of Future Results,” we test our methodologies to inform best practices for those who implicitly use the past as an input for what to expect in the future.

-Recently (Fall 2016), we tasked our incredible team of engineers with a project that first required them to identify portfolios that broke below Riskalyze's six-month, 95% Probability Range in the six months following the calculation.
+Recently (Fall 2016), we tasked our incredible team of engineers with a project that first required them to identify portfolios that broke below Riskalyze's six-month, 95% Historical Range in the six months following the calculation.
 This was a thought exercise to inform best practices and potentially uncover areas for improvement in our methodology.

 Random samples failed to produce significant examples of portfolios breaking below the historical range in the six months following historical calculation.
 In a search for rogue securities and portfolios, we decided to put our methodology through the proverbial ringer by hand-picking a myriad of difficult six-month epochs from the past couple of years.
 We hand-selected a variety of ranges where the markets jolted downward and were very pleased with the results.

 We define a "portfolio" as an account or set of multiple accounts that contain at least two securities.
-We analyzed over 100,000 unique portfolios (see "Random Samples" above) and saw an average of 0.63% break below the projected six-month, 95% Probability Range; well within expectations.
+We analyzed over 100,000 unique portfolios (see "Random Samples" above) and saw an average of 0.63% break below the projected six-month, 95% Historical Range; well within expectations.